benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 I then created a zigbee.thing object to manually apply static settings to the new device and ignored the one generated in the Inbox.

-I then set the zigbee logs on OpenHAB to DEBUG and watched the binding init the device.
+I then set the zigbee logs on OpenHAB to DEBUG and watched the binding initialize the device.

-After around 5 minutes, eventually it came online and has been functioning as expected and seems to work much better than the previous FW.
+After around 5 minutes, it came online and has been functioning as expected and seems to work much better than the previous FW.

 Many Thanks again to Elelabs, Chris Jackson and NilsOF.